 - Step 1.
 Position the gas control power switch to the "OFF" position. - Step 2.
-Disconnect the tubing from the pressure switch (see photo 3). - Step 3.
-Remove three screws (Phillip's screw driver) from the control access cover on the blower assembly and remove the cover (see photo 4). - Step 4.
-Remove two screws (Phillips screw driver) from the blower housing and carefully remove the pressure switch (see photo 5). - Step 5.
+Identify correct pressure switch for replacement (see photo 3). - Step 3.
+Remove three screws (Phillips screwdriver) from the control access cover on the blower assembly and remove the cover (see photo 4). - Step 4.
+Remove the screws (Phillips screwdriver) that attach the switch to housing.
+Then carefully remove tubing from pressure switch (see photo 5). - Step 5.
 Disconnect the wire leads from the pressure switch (see photo 6). - Step 6.
 Reconnect the wires from Step 5 to the new pressure switch. - Step 7.
 Carefully position the pressure switch into the blower housing and replace the screws from Step 4. - Step 8.
 Replace the control access cover from Step 3 and fasten in place with the three screws. - Step 9.
 Reconnect the tubing to the new pressure switch. - Step 10.
 Position the gas control power switch to the "ON" position and verify proper heater operation.